Cancer supplements, herbs, vitamins,

 Anti

-There are a variety of ways foods can prevent, slow down, or fight cancer.
+There are a variety of ways foods can prevent, slow down, or fight this disease.

 Genetic differences in taste preference, food tolerance, and